liuzhengcug/liuzhengcug.github.io/index.md

 <div style="clear:both"></div>

 # Latest News
-- <font size="4" color="red">2024.12: One paper is accepted by AAAI.</font>
+- <font size="4" color="red">2025: One paper was accepted by TVCG, another by TMM.</font>
-- <font size="4" color="red">2023.07: One paper is accepted by IEEE TVCG.</font>
+- <font size="4" color="red">2024: One paper was accepted by AAAI.</font>
-- <font size="4" color="red">2023.04: One paper is accepted by CVPR.</font>
+- <font size="4" color="red">2023: One paper is accepted by IEEE TVCG, another by CVPR.</font>
-- <font size="4" color="red">2021.06: One paper is accepted by IEEE TVCG.</font>
+- <font size="4" color="red">2021: One paper is accepted by IEEE TVCG.</font>

 # Research Interests
 <font size="4">
-My research interests fall into the areas of computer graphics, 3D vision, deep learning, and digital twins.
+My research interests fall into the areas of geometric modeling, computer graphics, 3D vision, 3D deep learning, and digital twins.
 More specifically, I am interested in the following topics:
 <ul>
 <li>